fuse-box/fuse-box/docs/test-runner.md

 }
 ```

+Note:

+* You can use any assertion library (`chai`, `should`, `jsverify`, etc.) to chain and validate your objects.
-Methods can be written as strings to improve the readability.
+* Methods can be written as strings to improve the readability.

-steps:
- * Test runner respects returns promises as well as done callbacks
+* Test runner respects return promises as well as done callbacks
- * All tests are execute in order they were defined
+* All tests are executed in order they were defined

 ## Before and After